Properadic coformality of spheres: Pre-Calabi--Yau algebras with vanishing copairing

 are generators. \end{proposition} \begin{proof} Since the relations of $\calY^{(n)}$ are all in genus zero, all the quadratic higher genus relations are in the orthogonal complement.
 Then, the four elements above generate all of those by symmetry. \end{proof}

 \begin{theorem} The coproperad $(F\calY^{(n)})^\antish$ is a codioperad. \end{theorem} \begin{proof} Let us fix $n$ and denote $\mathrm{BIB} = \mathrm{BIB}^{1-n}$.
-By \cref{prop:contractible} it is equivalent to prove that $(F\calY^{(n)})^!$ is trivial in higher genus, or in other words, that the submodule $\langle R^\perp \rangle$ contains every element given by a graph of genus $\geqslant 1$.
+By \cref{prop:contractible} it is sufficient to prove that $(F\calY^{(n)})^!$ is trivial in higher genus, or in other words, that the submodule $\langle R^\perp \rangle$ contains every element given by a graph of genus $\geqslant 1$.
 We already know that $R^\perp$ contains every higher-genus graph with exactly two internal vertices, so we consider from now on graphs that have at least three internal vertices.
 Since $\calY^{(n)!}$ is generated by $\mathrm{BIB}^!$ and an extra generator $\psi$, every such graph is given by attaching $\psi$ vertices, of arity $(3,0)$, to collections of $\mathrm{BIB}^!$-graphs, such as:

 By \cite[Corollary~24]{quesney2023balanced}, every $\mathrm{BIB}^!$-graph with genus $\geqslant 1$ is zero, so it is enough to look at diagrams as above where each $\mathrm{BIB}^!$-subgraph is a tree, which we can put in planar form.
-If the graph has nonzero genus, there must be a (non-oriented) cycle with $k \geqslant 1$ vertices $\psi$.
-By moving the $\mathrm{BIB}^!$-trees around we can put that cycle in one of two forms: by thinking of each $\mathrm{BIB}^!$-tree as a ribbon tree, and upon gluing the $\psi$-vertices, we look at whether the cycle in question is an oriented ribbon or a M\"obius strip.
-In either case, the $k$ strands connecting these $\psi$ vertices have sequences of $\omega$ and $\nu$ vertices (which we just denoted by dots above to save space).
+If the graph has nonzero genus, there must be a cycle with $k \geqslant 1$ vertices $\psi$.
+The $k$ strands connecting these $\psi$ vertices have sequences of $\omega$ and $\nu$ vertices.
 Since there can be no internal sink or vertices, that is, vertices with no outgoing edges, each of the $k$ strands must have at least one $\nu$ vertex.
 We then use the relations labeled (2) to (5) in our calculation of $\calY^{(n)!}$ above to `bring' each such $\nu$ vertex to be adjacent to a $\psi$ vertex, getting a cycle that looks like